RomanIovlev/applitools-hackathon/README.md

 ## Major conclusions:
 * Functional testing can miss a lot of things without Visual testing
 * You can spend to much time for failing tests maintenance without screenshots of failed test cases
-* But just visual testing is not enough to validate functional requirements like correct workflow, sort order, business values.
+* But just visual testing is not enough to validate functional requirements like correct workflow, sort order, business values
 * Visual testing greatly increase test run execution time
 </br>
 **Main Conclusion: in order to get best results it is necessary combine both approaches that allows you to test application from functional and visual sides**</br>